jacobocasado/bscp/xss/xss.md

 Nevertheless, this attack is less severe than stored XSS as the attacks need to be embedded in the request that the user performs.
 In the stored XSS, the payload can be inside the webpage, and the user loads it when rendering the webpage, without the need of adding it in the URL.

 This opens the first reflected XSS lab: [reflected_xss_without_encoding](labs/reflected_xss_without_encoding.md).
+The second Reflected XSS lab is regarding most tags and atributes blocked: [reflected_xss_most_tags_and_attributes_blocked](labs/reflected_xss_most_tags_and_attributes_blocked.md)
+The third lab is again about blocking some tags: [reflected_xss_html_all_tags_blocked](labs/reflected_xss_html_all_tags_blocked.md)

+Sometimes we do not even need to escape the `attribute` value as that attribute is vulnerable.
+This happens, for example, if our context is inside an `href` tag, as we can use the `javascript` keyword to execute the script.
+For example:
+`<a href="javascript:alert(document.domain)">`

+### Reflected XSS on canonical link tag
+You might encounter websites that encode angle brackets but still allow you to inject attributes.
+Sometimes, these injections are possible even within tags that don't usually fire events automatically, such as a canonical tag.
+You can exploit this behavior using access keys and user interaction on Chrome.
+Access keys allow you to provide keyboard shortcuts that reference a specific element.
+The `accesskey` attribute allows you to define a letter that, when pressed in combination with other keys (these vary across different platforms), will cause events to fire.
+In the next lab you can experiment with access keys and exploit a canonical tag.
+[You can exploit XSS in hidden input fields using a technique invented by PortSwigger Research](https://portswigger.net/research/xss-in-hidden-input-fields).

+There is a lab that covers this topic: [reflected_xss_canonical_link_tag](labs/reflected_xss_canonical_link_tag.md)

+### Double backslash to avoid escaping single quote characters
+Some applications attempt to prevent input from breaking out of the JavaScript string by escaping any single quote characters with a backslash.
+A backslash before a character tells the JavaScript parser that the character should be interpreted literally, and not as a special character such as a string terminator.
+In this situation, applications often make the mistake of failing to escape the backslash character itself.
+This means that an attacker can use their own backslash character to neutralize the backslash that is added by the application.

+For example, suppose that the input:
+`';alert(document.domain)//`

+gets converted to:
+`\';alert(document.domain)//`

+You can now use the alternative payload:
+`\';alert(document.domain)//`

+which gets converted to:
+`\\';alert(document.domain)//`

+Here, the first backslash means that the second backslash is interpreted literally, and not as a special character.
+This means that the quote is now interpreted as a string terminator, and so the attack succeeds.

+This is the lab that covers this topic: [reflected_xss_double_escaping](labs/reflected_xss_double_escaping.md)

+### Using HTML-encoding to bypass blocking or scaping
+When the XSS context is some existing JavaScript within a quoted tag attribute, such as an event handler, it is possible to make use of HTML-encoding to work around some input filters.

+When the browser has parsed out the HTML tags and attributes within a response, it will perform HTML-decoding of tag attribute values before they are processed any further.
+If the server-side application blocks or sanitizes certain characters that are needed for a successful XSS exploit, you can often bypass the input validation by HTML-encoding those characters.

+For example, if the XSS context is as follows:
+`<a href="#" onclick="... var input='controllable data here'; ...">`

+and the application blocks or escapes single quote characters, you can use the following payload to break out of the JavaScript string and execute your own script:
+`&apos;-alert(document.domain)-&apos;`

+The `&apos;` sequence is an HTML entity representing an apostrophe or single quote.
+Because the browser HTML-decodes the value of the `onclick` attribute before the JavaScript is interpreted, the entities are decoded as quotes, which become string delimiters, and so the attack succeeds.

+There is a lab that covers this topic:
 ## Stored XSS
 Stored XSS arises when an application receives data, saves it in the application and then renders that data in an unsafe way.
 Imagine a website with blog posts, that allows users adding comments.
 An attacker could add a JavaScript payload as a comment and the JavaScript code will get rendered in all of the user's browsers that see the comment.